 Trek from Jomson to Lower Mustang

 The lower Mustang trek has to be the easiest.
-It is ideal for even the beginners.
+It is ideal for even beginners.
 You will travel from Kathmandu to Pokhara on your first day.
 For the second day, you must travel to Jomsom by plane or bus.
 After you reach there, it is entirely up to you how you want to explore the region.
 Jharkot, Thini, Dhumba Tal, Kagbeni, Titi, Larjung, Marpha, and Chimang are some of the major locations that you can visit.
-After you finish your Lower Mustang, you can either come to Kathmandu from Jomsom or you can furthermore trek to Upper Mustang.
+After you finish your Lower Mustang, you can either come to Kathmandu from Jomsom, or you can further trek to Upper Mustang.
 Remember, you will need to trek in the Upper Mustang.

 Trek from Lower Mustang to Upper Mustang